Soviet phraseology: Beginnings

-Soviet political humor
+Colloquial political humor

 Ben Lewis wrote in his essay, book, and film (all titled Hammer & Tickle) that "Communism was a humour-producing machine.
 Its economic theories and system of repression created inherently funny situations.
 There were jokes under fascism and the Nazis too, but those systems did not create an absurd, laugh-a-minute reality like communism."

 Soviet people coined irreverent definitions for their leaders.
-"Mineralny sekretar" was a nickname for President Mikhail Gorbachev (due to his anti-alcohol campaign).
-"Kukuruznik" (from kukuruza, maize) referred to Nikita Khrushchev.
+"Mineralny sekretar" was a nickname for General Secretary Mikhail Gorbachev (due to his anti-alcohol campaign).
+"Kukuruznik" (from kukuruza, maize) referred to Nikita Khrushchev (because of his botched introduction of maize from the United States).